Frequently Asked Questions

 A: Yes.
 Fully online students may visit campus as a guest.

 Q: Is the vaccine required for individuals who have documentation of prior COVID-19 illness?

 A: Yes.
 According to the CDC, individuals who have recovered from COVID-19 should be vaccinated.
 “Experts do not yet know how long you are protected from getting sick again after recovering from COVID-19.
 Even if you have already recovered from COVID-19, it is possible—although rare—that you could be infected with the virus that causes COVID-19 again.”

 Q: Will online classes be offered for students who choose not to be vaccinated?

 A: Students who choose not to be vaccinated can enroll in existing fully online programs.
 We do not anticipate a remote option for courses that are offered fully on-ground.

 Q: If I’ve already uploaded my vaccine documentation do I need to do it again?

-A: No. Vaccine documentation uploaded for the 2021-22 academic year will fulfill this requirement.
+A: No. Vaccine and booster documentation uploaded for the 2021-22 academic year will fulfill this requirement.

 Q: Is there a way for me to confirm that the College has my vaccine documentation?